guisesterheim/AproxClientService/README.md

 Authentication: https://github.com/guisesterheim/AproxAuthentication

-REAL BASIC Front end on Angular (just for testing purposes): https://github.com/guisesterheim/AproxClientFront
+Really BASIC Front end on Angular (just for testing purposes): https://github.com/guisesterheim/AproxClientFront

 This is a test microservice to start POCs with: